Untapped-Valley/untapped-html/README.md

 # untapped-valley-html

-The html based website being made is for a business-tech organization called Untapped Valley.
+This html based website being made is for a business-tech organization called Untapped Valley.

 Untapped is a business-tech orientated not-for-profit organization that is federally backed by the government of Canada.
 Untapped operates beyond Canada into a worldwide market consisting of the United States and United Kingdom and beyond in the future.